Trojan Ethical Income Fund

 Sustainable, Responsible &/or ESG Policy:

-The Trojan Ethical Income Fund employs negative screening in accordance with its published Ethical Exclusion Criteria in relation to fossil fuels, gambling, alcohol, high interest rate lending, pornography, tobacco and certain types of armaments.
-The Fund Manager is responsible for the implementation of the screening process by utilising Moody's ESG Solutions which provides us with research and analysis for monitoring the behaviour and activities of our holding companies.
+Trojan Ethical Income Fund employs negative screening in accordance with its published Ethical Exclusion Criteria in relation to fossil fuels, gambling, alcohol, high interest rate lending, pornography, tobacco and certain types of armaments.
+The Fund Manager is responsible for the implementation of the screening process by utilising MSCI ESG Research.
 The negative screens are predominantly based on revenue thresholds and are not impacted by valuation or other factors.

 The Ethical Exclusion Criteria is as follows: